-Temporary acoustic barriers are to be installed around the perimeter of the Mayoral Drive CSA and around areas of the Greys Avenue Shaft where trenchless equipment is used, as shown in Figure 4.
+Temporary concrete barriers with plywood hoardings are to be installed around the perimeter of each of the CSA, except where a gate is required for access, as shown in Figure 4.

 Figure 4 Proposed locations of site hoardings (pink)

 The site hoardings are to be constructed to a height of no less than 2.0 metres with a surface mass of 10 kg/m^2 (such as 18 mm plywood) and have no gaps or cracks.